periperipatus/ecubioinformatics/differential_expression.md

 ### Tximport

-Read in the sample metadata
+Read in the sample metadata, this is the one we made on the first day!
 ```r
 samples <- read.table(file.path("MAVI_samples.txt"), header = TRUE, stringsAsFactors=FALSE)
 samples<- samples[order(samples$sample),] ## make sure the sample names are in the order a computer would read them...